minetest/minetest/README.txt

-ENABLE_GETTEXT      - Build with Gettext; Allows using translations ENABLE_GLES         - Search for Open GLES headers & libraries and use them ENABLE_LEVELDB      - Build with LevelDB; Enables use of LevelDB, which is much faster than SQLite, as map backend ENABLE_SOUND        - Build with OpenAL, libogg & libvorbis; in-game Sounds DISABLE_LUAJIT      - Do not search for LuaJIT headers & library RUN_IN_PLACE        - Create a portable install (worlds, settings etc. in current directory)
+ENABLE_GETTEXT      - Build with Gettext; Allows using translations ENABLE_GLES         - Search for Open GLES headers & libraries and use them ENABLE_LEVELDB      - Build with LevelDB; Enables use of LevelDB, which is much faster than SQLite, as map backend ENABLE_REDIS        - Build with libhiredis; Enables use of redis map backend ENABLE_SOUND        - Build with OpenAL, libogg & libvorbis; in-game Sounds DISABLE_LUAJIT      - Do not search for LuaJIT headers & library RUN_IN_PLACE        - Create a portable install (worlds, settings etc. in current directory)